 Step 3.
 Select Files and Folders to Back Up

-At the Files and Folders step of the wizard, select files and folders that you want to back up.
+At the Objects step of the wizard, select files and folders that you want to back up.

 - Click Add.

 - From the Server list, select a file share on which the necessary files or folders reside.

 If you plan to protect file shares residing on the enterprise storage system, you can choose between two different approaches.
 For more information, see the File Backup Integration with Storage Systems section.

 - In the Folders tree, select folders you want to back up.